glyph/automat/README.md

 Automat is a library for concise, idiomatic Python expression of finite-state automata (particularly deterministic finite-state transducers).

+Read more here or on [Read the Docs](http://automat.readthedocs.io/).

 ### Why use state machines? ###